ch2isk4kos/frontend-masters-algo-course/00-basics/big-o-notation.md

 # Big O Notation

-A way to categorize the time or memory of an algorithm based on input.
+A way to categorize the time or memory of an algorithm based on input.</br>
 Generalizes the growth of an algorithm.

 It's _not_ an exact measurement.</br>